dancodermachine/gender_bias_police_activity/README.md

 search.
 The work that will be done is using descriptive statistic (describing the sample data).
 This project does not try to infer from the data.

-The analysis was done using the following python packages: Pandas, NumPy, Seaborn, Matplotlib, Os, Sys, Requests
+The analysis was done using the following python packages: Pandas, Seaborn, Matplotlib, Os, Sys, Requests.

 ## Definitions: